BrandonCohen1/Scholar/README.md

 ## backend deployment
 we deployed our backend to railway, it is setup to auto redeploy when we push to repo.

+### Dive into your research and writing tasks with enhanced confidence and support, facilitated by the Scholar extension!